List of crewed spacecraft

 Apollo 11 Lunar Module Eagle was the first crewed spacecraft to land on the Moon (July 20, 1969).

 This is a list of all crewed spacecraft types that have flown into space, including sub-orbital flights above 80 km, space stations that have been visited by at least one crew member, and spacecraft currently planned to operate with crews in the future.
 It does not contain crewed flights by spacecraft below 80 km.
 There is some debate concerning the height at which space is reached (the Karman Line): the Fédération Aéronautique Internationale (FAI) recognizes 100 km, while NASA and the USAF recognize this as 50 miles (approx 80 km).

-Since the first crewed spaceflight of Vostok 1 in 1961 there have been 13 types of spacecraft that have made crewed flights into space – nine American, three Russian, and one Chinese.
-There are currently five operational crewed spacecraft, which form the first part of the list below; the eight retired spacecraft types are listed in the next section; and crewed spacecraft currently in development are listed last.
+Since the first crewed spaceflight of Vostok 1 in 1961 there have been 14 types of spacecraft that have made crewed flights into space – ten American, three Russian, and one Chinese.
+There are currently six operational crewed spacecraft, which form the first part of the list below; the eight retired spacecraft types are listed in the next section; and crewed spacecraft currently in development are listed last.
 Space stations are listed beneath each appropriate section, dates of operation reflect when the first and last crews visited, not when they were launched and deorbited.
 There are currently two space stations in orbit around Earth, the International Space Station and the Chinese Tiangong space station.

-Manned spacecraft are designed to support human life for the human spaceflight portion of the mission.
+Crewed spacecraft are designed to support human life for the human spaceflight portion of the mission.
 Spacecraft for human spaceflight must have a human-rating certification as fit for purpose.
-Manned spacecraft must have a pressurized, breathable atmosphere (usually between 345 mbar and 1 bar (1 atmosphere)) and be temperature-regulated (usually 20 to 24 C).
-Manned spacecraft include space capsules, spaceplanes, and space stations.
+Crewed spacecraft must have a pressurized, breathable atmosphere (usually between 345 mbar and 1 bar (1 atmosphere)) and be temperature-regulated (usually 20 to 24 C).
+Crewed spacecraft include space capsules, spaceplanes, and space stations.